 Because we still have a voice.

-We the people still have a voice.
+We, the people, still have a voice.

-Well, we do have a voice, and you know what?
+Well, we do have a voice.

 The people have spoken.